-If you submit a request for service (the “Service”) for your Microsoft manufactured device (”Microsoft Device(s)”), you accept and agree to these Service Terms and Conditions and any other applicable terms, conditions, policies or disclaimers found on http://support.microsoft.com (the “Agreement”).
+If you submit a request for service (the “Service”) for your Microsoft manufactured device (”Microsoft Device(s)”), you accept and agree to these Service Terms and Conditions and any other applicable terms, conditions, policies, or disclaimers found on http://support.microsoft.com (the “Agreement”).
 We encourage you to read these terms carefully.
 These terms apply to Service (including repair, replacement, and refund) for all Microsoft Devices, Advanced Exchange Devices, and replacement devices provided or purchased.

 IF YOU DO NOT AGREE TO THESE MICROSOFT DEVICE SERVICE TERMS AND CONDITIONS, PLEASE DO NOT SUBMIT A REQUEST FOR SERVICE.

 At any time, Microsoft may update the Microsoft Device Service Terms and Conditions without providing you notice.
-You are responsible for understanding these terms and conditions before submitting a new service request; if you continue to use the website and/or submit a Service order, you will have agreed to the amended terms.
-Updates apply only to Service orders submitted after the update was posted.
+You are responsible for understanding these terms and conditions before submitting a new Service request; if you continue to use the website or submit a Service request, you will have agreed to the amended terms.
+Updates apply only to Service requests submitted after the update was posted.

-You must be at least 18 years of age to submit a Service order on http://support.microsoft.com; if you submit an order, you are responsible for complying with this age requirement.
+You must be at least 18 years of age to submit a Service request on http://support.microsoft.com; if you submit a service request, you are responsible for complying with this age requirement.

 Microsoft takes care of information about you and your order history according to the terms of the Microsoft Privacy Statement.

-When you submit a Service order for your Microsoft Device, you agree to provide current, complete, and accurate payment, account and contact information and to promptly update that information, so that we can complete your transaction and contact you as needed.
+When you submit a Service request for your Microsoft Device, you agree to provide current, complete, and accurate payment, account, and contact information and to promptly update that information, so that we can complete your transaction and contact you as needed.

-Unless service for your Microsoft Device is covered by the Microsoft-issued warranty, guarantee or extended service contract, you agree to pay the estimated Service charges at the time you submit an order (either by phone through our customer service agent or online).
+Unless service for your Microsoft Device is covered by the Microsoft-issued warranty, guarantee, or extended service contract, you agree to pay the estimated Service charges at the time you submit a service request (either by phone through our customer service agent or online).
 The estimated charges include all parts and labor required for Service, shipping charges, plus applicable tax.
-For Advance Exchange orders, please review the terms below.
+For Advance Exchange Service, please review the terms in Section 16, below.